 In this Ultimate Omega-3 Supplement Guide, we summarize the scientific literature and answer all of the questions about omega-3 that people are asking the most.
 Find out what are omega-3 fatty acids, what are their health benefits and how much omega-3 you actually need.

 There are very few nutrients that medical scientists have studied more than omega-3 essential fatty acids.
-Even generations before most of the studies, people supplemented with cod liver oil for the numerous health benefits omega-3 provides.
+Even the generations before these studies supplemented with cod liver oil for the numerous health benefits omega-3 provides.

 This article contains more than 50 citations from reputable medical websites and scientific studies.
 We dug through mountains of medical literature so you don’t have to.